Atekihcan/Atekihcan/content/posts/2020/10_pandas_ohlc_resample.md

 Now, I want to resample it to 5 minute data, which should have opening price same as first 1 minute candle, high price as maximum of five candles, low price as minimum of five candles, *close* as close of fifth candle, and volume data as sum of the five candles.

 Naive approach would have been to loop over the DataFrame and calculate these, But luckily for us, Pandas already has {% link_out "an API" "https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.resample.html" %} to do this: `resample`.

 Here's how to use this in this instance...

+Note: `base=15` is not really needed for 5 minute sampling, but it'll be required if you want to maintain 9:15 AM as the starting point even when you are sampling for 30 minute or 1 hour data.
+Without this, the sampled data will start from 9:00 AM.

 ```python
 ohlc = {